High-throughput focused ultrasound neuromodulation

 Whole-brain functional neuroimaging in freely behaving rodents

-We use cutting-edge experimental modalities like whole-brain functional ultrasound imaging in freely behaving rodents, electrophysiology, and optical recordings to study the mechanism of action of drugs and other interventions relevant to the treatment of neuropsychiatric disorders.
-Ultimately, we aim to identify noninvasive and clinically translatable biomarkers to accelerate the development of closed-loop image-guided interventions.
+We use cutting-edge technologies like whole-brain functional ultrasound imaging, electrophysiology, immunohistochemistry, and optical methods to study the mechanism of action of drugs and other neuropsychiatric interventions.
+With this work, we aim to identify noninvasive and clinically translatable biomarkers to accelerate the development of closed-loop, image-guided therapies.

-See our publications about sex differences in the responses to racemic ketamine and S-ketamine reinforcing effects.
+See our publications about sex-dependent neural responses to subanesthetic ketamine here and here.

 Deep learning-based functional ultrasound imaging of the brain